 - (4) If the property is not perishable, the following rules apply to its sale: - 1.
-The property may be sold when it has been in the possession of the police service for at least one month in the case of a motor vehicle as defined in the Highway Traffic Act or a bicycle, or for at least three months in the case of other property. - 2.
-The sale shall be by public auction or by public tender. - 3.
-At least 10 days' notice of the time and place of the public auction shall be given by publication in a newspaper of general circulation in the municipality. - 4.
-The sale may be adjourned, repeatedly if necessary, until the property is sold.
+The property may be sold when it has been in the possession of the police service for at least one month in the case of a motor vehicle as defined in the Highway Traffic Act or a bicycle, or for at least three months in the case of other property.

+- 2. The sale shall be made using an in-person public auction, an online public auction or a public tender. - 3.
+In the case of an in-person public auction, at least 10 days' notice of the time and place of the auction shall be published on the Internet, in accordance with the regulations made by the Minister, if any. - 4.
+An online public auction must be open to bids from the public for at least seven days and may be extended until the property is sold. - 5.
+A public auction may be adjourned, repeatedly if necessary, until the property is sold.